TikTok: The Greatest Threat to American Democracy since Facebook

 The threat to American Democracy

-The reality is that the same government that has built a social credit system for its own citizens now has the ability to mine data from people all over the world — more specifically young children.
+The reality is that the same government that has built a social credit system for its own citizens now has the ability to mine data from people all over the world —including young children.

 Since the beginning of social media, users have been warned to be cautious of what they post online.
 Too often, we see victims of digital fraud, where someone’s information or images are unknowingly used by a cybercriminal for wrongful purposes.